-The program is offered in two tracks: Campus Track (face-to-face on campus) and BSN@HOME (online).
+The program is offered both on Campus (face-to-face) and online (BSN@HOME).
 The program requirements, expected outcomes, and curriculum are the same for both tracks.
-Only one course, N 455 CommunityHealth Nursing Practicum, requires a practicum.
-The practicum involves scheduling practicum hours at an agency near the student's home.
+Only one course, N 455 CommunityHealth Nursing Practicum, requires completion of practicum and involves scheduling practicum hours at an agency near the student's home.

-The Campus Track is designed for RNs who reside within traveling distance of UW Green Bay.
-Nursing courses are typically "block scheduled," meeting one day or evening per week.
+Campus courses are designed for RNs desiring a synchronous classroom learning environment.
+Campus nursing courses are typically "block scheduled," meeting one day or evening per week.
 Campus students may also take online courses through the BSN@Home Track.
-For more information, visit Campus Track.

-The distance-based BSN@HOME, is available through the combined resources of the Nursing programs at the UW campuses in Green Bay, Eau Claire, Madison, Milwaukee, Oshkosh, and Stevens Point.
+RN-BSN students may also take online courses offered by the BSN@HOME program.
+BSN@HOME courses are available through the combined resources of the Nursing programs at the UW campuses in Green Bay, Eau Claire, Madison, Milwaukee, Oshkosh, and Stevens Point.

 The BSN is awarded by the home institution, in this case UW-Green Bay.
 All general education and support courses are offered via the Internet through UW-Green Bay, UW-Colleges Courses Online, or other accredited colleges or universities.
-BSN@HOME students are Table of Contents welcome to take courses on campus.
+BSN@HOME students are welcome to take courses on campus